Is Yogurt Safe During Pregnancy? (Updated 2026 Guide)

 What are the risks of yogurt during pregnancy?

-Is Greek yogurt better than regular yogurt during pregnancy?
+Is Greek yogurt safe during pregnancy?

 How much yogurt can I eat while pregnant?